danguzzo/CircularEEE_SDModel/README.md

 ## Model calibration

 Now, in the retrospective model, one should import the dataset created.
+The file obtained from importing the data into the model is available in the datasets folder: input_NL408.vdfx.

 The 'potential adoption fraction' must be calibrated by using the variables (a) 'normalised ratio EEE price per PPP' and (b) 'R EEE per household'.
 The pairs of values to be inserted into 'potential adoption fraction' are constituted by [ai, bi].

 You are trying to make 'adoption purchases' mimic the first peak of 'R EEE commissioning'.
 Once the values for 'potential adoption fraction' are obtained, the output dataset from the retrospective model is used to run the prospective  model.
+The file obtained from the calibration of the retrospective model is available in the datasets folder: prerun_NL408.vdfx.

 After that, one may verify the fit among the curves of 'historic EEE put on market' (dataset input), 'R EEE in use' (retrospective model output), and 'historic disposal of EEE' (dataset input) to the calculated values of 'EEE commissioning', 'Total EEE in use' and 'disposal of EEE as WEEE'.
 The graphs are already available in the view '5.
 Calibration and tests'.